 I think traveling is such an important part of life.
-Exploring new places and cultures and seeing parts of the world so far from our own that we simply get lost in excitement and the thought of making memories you can cherish forever.
+Exploring new places and cultures and seeing parts of the world so far from our own.

 California is one of my favourite places.
 Everywhere from the little sports bar we frequent, to the stretch of beaches in Malibu, Santa Monica Pier, the giant shrimp in San Fran, Rodeo Drive.
 The list goes on.